Monday, 22 April 2024

 § However, initially the costly scanner could not function properly because of sand in the cooler fan.
 But soon all the hurdles were crossed and after the scan, the King was returned to his coffin to rest in peace.

 § The CT scan showed an astonishing image of King Tut and his entire body very clearly.
 It showed a grey head, neck vertebrae, a hand, several images of the rib cage and a section of the skull.
 Zahi Hawass was relieved that nothing had seriously gone wrong.
-As the technicians left the trailer, they saw the star constellation which the ancient Egyptians knew as the soul of Osiris, the God of the afterlife.
+As the technicians left the trailer, they saw the star constellation, Orion which the ancient Egyptians knew as the soul of Osiris, the God of the afterlife.
 They felt as if the God was watching over the boy King.

 Theme